Historical Fiction

 Tracey Warr’s historical fiction is set in early medieval Europe and centres on real medieval women.
 ‘I practically inhaled this book,’ writes Poppy Coburn.

-‘Human chess played with lives and lands,’ (The Bookbag).
+‘Human chess played with lives and lands’ (The Bookbag).

 Eco Fiction